Gurpreet0798/Notelog-Project/README.md

 # Notelog-Project
-This is a Note-log Project which is made with the help of HTML, CSS, JAVASCRIPT and JQuery.
-It will store all important information about your notes and even in future you can add or delete more notes.
+This is the Note-Log Project which can be used in day-to-day life to make notes and have a complete record of the important stuff.
+It is made with the help of HTML, CSS, Javascript, and its library, JQuery.
+In the future, I am thinking of adding a voice assistant to this project which will help visually impaired people and disabled people so that they can quickly speak and their notes will be taken through it.
+Also planning to add features of understanding sign language for those who cannot talk with the help of some Python libraries.